Channel Estimation for Rydberg Atomic Receivers: Channel Estimation from 1D to 2D Antenna Array

 where $i_{1}$, $i_{2}$ are the antenna indices, $u_{l,k}=\frac{2 \pi d_{1}}{\lambda} \cos \theta_{l,k}$, $v_{l,k}=\frac{2 \pi d_{2}}{\lambda} \sin \theta_{l,k} \cos \phi_{l,k}$ represent the phase shift with $\theta_{l,k}$ and $\phi_{l,k}$ representing the elevation angle and azimuth angle of the $l$-th path of the $k$-th user, respectively.
 We define the received reference signal $b_{i_1,i_2,p}$ as

 Similar to \eqref{y_{i,p}}, the received signal can be derived to be

 which can be put in a $I_1 \times I_2 \times P$ tensor as

-where $\ten{G} \times_3 \m{S}^{T}$ is the multiplication of the matrix $\m{S}^{T}$ to the third mode of the tensor $\ten{G}$ \cite{10305542}.
+where $\ten{G} \times_3 \m{S}^{T}$ is the multiplication of the matrix $\m{S}^{T}$ to the third mode of the tensor $\ten{G}$.
 Notice that for the three dimensional tensor $\ten{G}$, each frontal slice represents the channel matrix of a particular user $k$.
-According to \eqref{gik}, since there are only $L$ paths for each user's channel, each frontal slice of $\ten{G}$ has only rank $L$.
+According to \eqref{gik}, since there are only $L_k$ paths for user $k$'s channel, the $k$-th frontal slice of $\ten{G}$ has only rank $L_k$.
 This is in contrast to 1D case where the channel of each user is represented by a vector, and such rank property does not exist.

 To estimate the channel, we apply mode-3 unfolding to $\ten{Y}$:

 Therefore, the optimization problem for channel estimation is